Greenhv/boilerplate-express-typeORM/README.md

-# This is a simple ES6/7 boilerplate to create an Express server with TypeORM
+# Simple Babel ES6/7 boilerplate to create an Express server with TypeORM

 ### Description